r7kamura/dotfiles/README.md

 # dotfiles

-A chain of configurations for my laptop.
+A chain of configurations for my workstation.